JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 [state-engineer]: {{< relref "/posts/2013-11-18_lifecycles-and-states.md" >}}

-## Startup over runtime

-[I'm a State Engineer.
-Are you, too?][state-engineer] also talked about preferring doing more things at startup than at runtime.
-The more complexity that can be done at startup than after my HTTP service is in service, the less likely bugs will happen when servicing requests.
-I happily crash my application on startup before it is in service.

-For example, if I can read up some small data from the database and store it as an in-memory immutable object for the rest of the application, I prefer that over having to read from the database on every API call.

 ## Side-effect free code over side-effects

 Functions, or methods, depending on external state other than their input